jaketae/jaketae.github.io/_posts/2020-07-17-tinkering-docker.md

 In some cases, however, pruning does not delete `<none>:<none>` images.
 This means that these images are not dangling; most commonly, I've realized that these seemingly dangling images are simply the intermediate layers of some custom created image.

-A final note on a conveneint command with which we can remove all current containers.
+A final note on a convenient command with which we can remove all current containers.
 Although this is a one-liner, it is really just a nested command in which we first look for containers that are open, get their identifications, and forcibly remove them from the system with the `-f` flag.
 Note that enforcing `-f` does not constitute graceful shutdown and deletion, but it is a convenient command nonetheless.

 ```python